G2 Esports vs KRÜ Esports - VCT Americas Kickoff: Predictions, where to watch, and more

 Recent results

-G2 Esports' most recent match was at the Ludwig x Tarik Invitational 2, where they faced off against Oxygen Esports and lost the Bo3 series by a 0-2 scoreline.
+G2 Esports' most recent match was against Evil Geniuses at the Americas Kickoff event, where they lost their Bo3 series by 0-2.

-KRÜ Esports' most recent match was against FURIA at Superdome 2023: Columbia, where they lost their Bo3 series 0-2.
+KRÜ Esports' most recent match was also at the same event where they lost their Bo3 series against G2 Esports by 1-2.

 Potential Lineups